 About Thomas Merton

-Thomas Merton (January 31, 1915 – December 10, 1968) was an American Trappist monk, writer, theologian, mystic, poet, social activist and scholar of comparative religion.
-On May 26, 1949, he was ordained to the Catholic priesthood and given the name "Father Louis".
-He was a member of the Abbey of...
+Thomas Merton (January 31, 1915 – December 10, 1968), religious name M. Louis, was an American Trappist monk, writer, theologian, mystic, poet, social activist and scholar of comparative religion.
+He was a monk in the Trappist Abbey of Our Lady of Gethsemani, near Bardstown, Kentucky, living there from 1941 to...

 More quotations from Thomas Merton